kumarpit/arcade/README.md

 # Arcade
-A collection of classic arcade games:
-- Asteroids :stars:
-- Tetris :jigsaw:
-- Battleships :passenger_ship:
-- Snake :snake:

-Developing games is defintely a fun way to learn about programming concepts.
+A collection of classic games: Asteroids, Tetris, Battleships, Snake.
+These were made as personal exploration to programming and were developed by closely following tutorials online.
+Developing games is defintely a fun way to learn about programming concepts!

 # Screenshots